Tesla Powerwall: Return-on-investment calculations

 A May 2015 article in Forbes magazine calculated that using a Tesla Powerwall 1 model combined with solar panels in a home would cost 30 cents/kWh for electricity if a home remains connected to the grid (the article acknowledges that the Tesla battery could make economic sense in applications that are entirely off-grid).
 US consumers got electricity from the power grid for 12.5 cents/kWh on average.
-The article concluded the "...Tesla's Powerwall Is Just Another Toy For Rich Green People."
+The article concludes, as its title indicates, that Tesla's Powerwall "is just another toy for rich green people."

 Bloomberg and Catalytic Engineering also agreed that the Tesla system was most useful in places where electricity prices are high.
-Examples of locations with very high electricity prices are Hawaii and other remote islands that generate electricity with fuel that must be shipped-in.
+Examples of locations with very high electricity prices are Hawaii and other remote islands that generate electricity with fuel that must be shipped in.

 Another possible savings comes from areas with time-of-use (TOU) pricing.
-For example, Northern California's Pacific Gas and Electric Company charged as low as 12 cents/kWh in 2021 during the off-peak hours (12a–3p) and as high as 52 cents/kWh during the peak hours (4p–9p).
+For example, northern California's Pacific Gas and Electric Company charged as low as 12 cents/kWh in 2021 during the off-peak hours (12a–3p) and as high as 52 cents/kWh during the peak hours (4p–9p).
 When configured for cost savings, the Powerwall can allow a home to go off-grid during peak hours, avoiding the highest cost power usage.

 The Swiss bank UBS said that the Powerwall makes sense in Australia and Germany where electricity is very costly but solar panels are well distributed.

 As of October 2019, the Tesla Powerwall 2 costs $14,600 for the recommended two units (plus $2,500 to $4,500 for installation) in the US; this price does not include the cost of solar panels.

+Recalls and controversies

+In September 2025, due to fire hazard concerns leading to minor property damage, Powerwall 2 models were recalled in Australia.
+Models affected were produced between November 2020 and June 2022.

 Competition

 Since Tesla introduced the Powerwall, many other companies have started offering home battery backup products, especially companies that compete with Tesla Energy to sell photovoltaic solar energy generation systems.

-Three companies dominate the battery energy storage market: Enphase Energy, LG Chem, and Tesla.
-Together, these three brands accounted for about 85 percent of the sales in 2021.

-The Enphase battery is sold alongside the company's solar micro-inverters (which convert DC power generated by solar panels into AC power using small modules behind each panel) as part of a complete AC-based home energy system.
-The system is currently the most expensive home battery product, at roughly 50% more than Tesla's Powerwall.
-Despite the large price difference, in 2021, Enphase surpassed Tesla as the largest supplier of home energy storage systems.
+In 2023, Powerwall had a 47 percent share of the residential solar-plus-storage market, with Enphase Energy having a 17 percent market share.